RobotComponents/RobotComponents-API-Documentation/README.md

 We generate the API documentation with [docfx](https://dotnet.github.io/docfx/).
 The files are compiled and pushed manually.
 To update the docs, follow the next steps:

-1) Install docfx v.2.59.0.
+1) Install docfx.
 You can find more information and the steps [here](https://dotnet.github.io/docfx/tutorial/walkthrough/walkthrough_create_a_docfx_project.html).
 2) Pull the files from this repo via git.
 3) Update/replace the `.dll` and `.xml` files in the `src` folder.
 4) Use the command prompt and nagivate to the folder of this repo.